anngroong/podcasts/content/guest/akhachatryan.md

 #guest_group = "cog"
 +++

-Arthur Khachatryan, is an MP from the Hayastan (Armenia) alliance and member of the Armenian Revolutionary Federation (ARF Dashnaktsutyun).
-In the past, he held government posts such as Deputy Minister of Territorial Administration and Development, Governor of Shirak, and Minister of Agriculture.
+__Mr.
+Arthur Khachatryan__ is an MP from the Hayastan Dashinq (Armenia alliance)  and a member of the Armenian Revolutionary Federation (ARF Dashnaktsutyun).
+In the past, he has held government posts such as Deputy Minister of Territorial Administration and Development, Governor of Shirak, and Minister of Agriculture.